New bounds on adaptive quantum metrology under Markovian noise: Differentiability of QFI wrt time

 \section{Differentiability of QFI wrt time}

 To derive the bounds in Section~\ref{secqfi}, we assumed that it is always possible to find a Hermitian operator $\L(t,g)$ such that

-In this appendix, we show that for any $\rho$ obeying an SME in which the operators are differentiable with respect to $g$, we can always find such an $\L$.\footnote{More generally, this holds for any $\rho$ whose evolution is described by a quantum channel that is differentiable with respect to $g$; see Proposition~\ref{claim:rho'jk}.} We also prove that if $\rho$ is an analytic function of $t$, then $\L$ is differentiable with respect to $t$, except possibly at a set of isolated times (for given $g$).
+In this appendix, we show that for any $\rho$ obeying a Lindblad master equation in which the operators are differentiable with respect to $g$, we can always find such an $\L$.\footnote{More generally, this holds for any $\rho$ whose evolution is described by a quantum channel that is differentiable with respect to $g$; see Proposition~\ref{claim:rho'jk}.} We also prove that if $\rho$ is an analytic function of $t$, then $\L$ is differentiable with respect to $t$, except possibly at a set of isolated times (for given $g$).
 We then show that $\F$ must be continuous even at these isolated times.

 For a given $t$ and $g$, let $\rho = \sum_j p_j \ket{j}\bra{j}$ be a spectral decomposition of $\rho$.\footnote{We assume that we can index the spectrum of $\rho$, leaving the analysis for continuous spectra to future work.} Then, Eq.~\eqref{eqrhoprime} implies that for all $j,k$,